 Probabilistic forecasts

 All forecasts will be evaluated using the weighted observations pulled from the ILINet system during week 28, and the logarithmic scoring rule will be used to measure the accuracy of the probability distribution of a forecast.
 If is the set of probabilities for a given forecast, and is the probability assigned to the observed outcome, , the logarithmic score is: For onset week and peak week, the probability assigned to that correct bin (based on the weighted ILINet value) plus the probability assigned to the preceding and proceeding bins will be summed to determine the probability assigned to the observed outcome.
 In the case of multiple peak weeks, the probability assigned to the bins containing the peak weeks and the preceding and proceeding bins will be summed.
-For peak percentage and 4-weeks-ahead forecasts, the probability assigned to the correct bin plus the probability assigned to the two preceding and two proceeding bins will be summed to determine the probability assigned to the observed outcome.
-For all targets, if the correct bin is the first or last bin, only the probability assigned to that bin will be used.
+For peak percentage and 4-weeks-ahead forecasts, the probability assigned to the correct bin plus the probability assigned to the five preceding and five proceeding bins will be summed to determine the probability assigned to the observed outcome.
+For example, if the correct peak ILINet value is 6.5%, the probabilities assigned to all bins ranging from 6.0% to 7.0% will be summed to determine the probability assigned to the observed outcome.

+For all targets, if the correct bin is near the first or last bin, the number of bins summed will be reduced accordingly.
+No bin farther than one bin (onset and peak week) or five bins away (percentage forecasts) from the correct bin will contribute to the score.
+For example, if the correct ILINet percentage for a given week is 0.3%, probabilities assigned to bins ranging from 0% to 0.8% will be summed.
 Undefined natural logs (which occur when the probability assigned to the observed outcomes was 0) will be assigned a value of -10.
 Forecasts which are not submitted (e.g. if a week is missed) or that are incomplete (e.g. sum of probabilities greater than 1.1) will also be assigned a value of -10.
-Logarithmic scores will be averaged across different time periods, the seasonal targets, the four-week ahead targets, and locations to provide both specific and generalized measures of model accuracy.
+Logarithmic scores will be averaged across different submission time periods, the seasonal targets, the four-week ahead targets, and locations to provide both specific and generalized measures of model accuracy.

 Example: A forecast predicts there is a probability of 0.2 (i.e. a 20% chance) that the flu season starts on week 44, a 0.3 probability that it starts on week 45, and a 0.1 probability that it starts on week 46 with the other 0.4 (40%) distributed across other weeks according to the forecast.
 Once the flu season has started, the prediction can be evaluated, and the ILINet data show that the flu season started on week 45.
 The probabilities for week 44, 45, and 46 would be summed, and the forecast would receive a score of log(0.6) = -0.51.
 If the season started on another week, the score would be calculated on the probability assigned to that week plus the values assigned to the preceding and proceeding week.